sneha-afk/13s-docs-by-sneha/docs/git.md

 $ git clone git@git.ucsc.edu:cse13s/fall23/snde.git cse13s
 ```

+{: .highlight}
-> Doesn’t matter that I have leaked to you my SSH url, your public key has not been added to my GitLab account!
+Doesn’t matter that I have leaked to you my SSH url, your public key has not been added to my GitLab account!
 Try doing the above and it will fail.

 ### `.gitignore`